JavTahir/JavTahir/README.md

 <h2>Full Stack Mobile App Developer</h2>

 I love building intuitive **user interfaces**.
 Designing for mobile is a challenge, but I enjoy bringing the dream designs to life.
-From battling **Gradle bugs** to optimizing server-client communication, i try to maintain a clean and cost effective architecture flow! **Coding is my passion**, and without it, life is pretty boring.Collaborating on implementing different ideas is what i am looking forward to it <3
+From battling **Gradle bugs** to optimizing server-client communication, i try to maintain a clean and cost effective architecture flow! **Coding is my passion**, and without it, life is pretty boring.
+Collaborating on implementing different ideas is what i am looking forward to it <3

 ## Tools and Technologies